 Living in a Maranatha dorm means gaining another family.
-With over 500 students living in Maranatha’s ten residence halls, there’s no shortage of friends to be made, and dorm life is often an unforgettable aspects of a college career.
+With over 500 students living in Maranatha’s ten residence halls, there is no shortage of friends to be made, and dorm life is often an unforgettable aspect of a college career.
 Lasting friendships are made in the dorms, and group devotions three nights out of the week encourage spiritual growth.
 Maranatha has ten residence halls, each with a unique design and personality.
 Each of Maranatha’s dorm is equipped with a printer than can be accessed online.
 Each dorm also contains laundry facilities that students can use with a debit or credit card.

 Maranatha’s five women’s dorms stand on the north side of campus and share plenty of parking lot space.
 Each room has many possibilities for decor, and residents enjoy filling their rooms with color and life.